Ahmed Sofa: Legacy and influence

 "Ahmed Sofa Rastroshobha" along with Centre for Asian Art and Culture organize the Ahmed Sofa Memorial Lecture at the University of Dhaka every year.
 In Chittagong, Ahmed Sofa Centers founded by a teacher at Chittagong University commemorates his work through its activity.

 Sofa's novels and stories are frequently adapted into plays, films, etc. Kaler Nayak (The Hero of the Age, 2014) written by Gazi Tanzia is a novel based on Ahmed Sofa's life.

+There is a street in Dhaka named Ahmed Sofa Sarani after him.

+In July 2026, nearly 25 years after his death, Sofa's remains were transferred from the general section of the Martyred Intellectuals Graveyard in Mirpur to the section reserved for nationally recognized intellectuals and freedom fighters.
+The reinterment was carried out under the supervision of the Dhaka North City Corporation (DNCC) following an application submitted by his family.
+According to bdnews24.com, Sofa's nephew Nurul Anwar submitted the application on 11 January 2026, and the proposal was unanimously approved at the 14th meeting of the DNCC on 13 April 2026.

 Controversy and criticism

 For a bohemian lifestyle, and outspoken nature, Sofa was a controversial figure during his lifetime.
 He was called rebel, devoid of regards for authority, and unnecessarily uncompromising harming his personal good.
 Rahat Khan once called him mad.
 His disagreements with Humayun Azad, Taslima Nasreen, and few others and subsequent denunciation of one another through write-ups were very much discussed and are still discussed by peers and new generation of writers.
 A professional writer, Sofa endured financial hardship though he was also known for his prodigality helping many in their need.
 Many speculate that early in Sofa's life, he used to frequent Abdur Razzaq's residence to seek financial help.
 German embassy in Dhaka financed Sofa's translation of Johann Wolfgang von Goethe's Faust.
 Sofa helped publish Muammar Gaddafi's The Green Book in Bengali.
 Many were critical of his connection with Libyan and German embassies.

 Sofa wanted to immolate himself with a tinful of kerosene in 1972 to protest an attempted eviction of Humayun Ahmed's family from a house (allotted by government for the martyrs' family); Sikandar Abu Zafar stopped him from self-immolation by assuring and ensuring the prevention of the eviction.
 Humayun Ahmed reminisced about the event many times in his different memoirs.